 Mr. Chu has over 30 years of experience in the IT industry.
 Mr. Chu was the managing director of AST, responsible for overseeing the entire operation of marketing, sales and technical service in over 11 Asian countries, before he joined Dell in 1994.
 He was the Hong Kong/PRC sales director, when he left Dell in October 2001.
 Mr. Chu worked as an executive director in our operating subsidiary, Expert HK, from September 2004 to November 2007, overseeing the overall business and management of Expert HK.
 Mr. Chu has taken up various senior positions in ServiceOne since December 2007.
 He is currently a director and an advisor of ServiceOne.
+Mr. Chu also holds directorships in other subsidiaries within our Group.

-Mr. Au Yu Chiu Steven (區裕釗), aged 63, was appointed as an independent non-executive Director on 15 March 2016.
+Mr. Au Yu Chiu Steven (區裕釗), aged 64, was appointed as an independent non-executive Director on 15 March 2016.